 1. Because unambiguous benefit might have been found if the study's design was a hair more rigid.
 You'd at least want to see a control group with intake of CaD measurably different from the intervention group.
 That wasn't the case here.
 The control group was allowed to follow their regular diet and take any supplements they wanted, up to 1000 mg Ca and 600 IU vitamin D. The intervention group received 1000 mg Ca and 400 IU vitamin D. I'm shuddering to think that allowed instances where the control group actually had a higher intake.

-Since participants were not restricted from taking personal calcium or vitamin D supplements, they had a relatively high calcium and vitamin D intake at enrollment and intake rose even higher during the trial so the impact of study supplementation may have been muted.
+Since participants were not restricted from taking personal calcium or vitamin D supplements, they had a relatively high calcium and vitamin D intake at enrollment and intake rose even higher during the trial so the impact of study supplementation may have been muted.2.
+Because I'm not convinced that doctors, dietitians, or other delegates of health, not least of which calcium supplement makers ($993 million from sales in 2004), will stop recommending sizeable daily doses of Ca based on this uncertain outcome.
+Since the study was too big to be repeated anytime soon, if you have a political, economic, or career-minded interest in seeing Ca venerated, you'll spin these results to your liking:

 - Jean Wactawski-Wende, PhD.
 Study’s lead investigator.
 From NIH press release.